 It might have been my parent’s machine that was handed down to me or maybe I bought it 30 years ago.
 It’s obviously still going strong for decades.
 It’s a Sunbeam hot air popcorn machine and it’s kind of cute with the wagon on the side.
 Just try to find one of them these days!
 It takes about half a cup of popcorn kernels and turns them into a bowl of popcorn in about 5 minutes.
 It has a metal container that sits on the top and that’s where to put butter or margarine and it melts from the heat generated by the machine while popping the popcorn.
 I don’t find it works all that well.
 The popcorn has finished popping and I still have a glob of butter that didn’t melt.
 A couple of tablespoons into the microwave for 25 seconds does it for me!

-Best I could find if you’re looking for a hot air popcorn machine is Amazon’s Choice, a Hamilton Beach model.
+Best I could find if you’re looking for a hot air popcorn machine, this one is currently Amazon’s Choice.

 I also like the one that looks like an old time popcorn machine.
 I used to see vendors set up at the beach selling hot buttered popcorn in the full size version.
 Bit of nostalgia for me.